murdarch/ipa-acme-companion/README.md

 **acme-companion** is a lightweight companion container for [**nginx-proxy**](https://github.com/nginx-proxy/nginx-proxy).

+**ipa-acme-companion** is a small modidification to acme-companion allowing it to work directly with FreeIPA's bundled CA. By default, upstream acme-companion creates an account key with EC-256 encryption, which is not supported by DogtagPKI in FreeIPA.

+Simply copy the IPA cert from an enrolled machine (usually in /etc/ipa) to ca.pem, then docker build.
+The build adds it to the container's trusted certs, and modifies one line in letsencrypt_service to honor the default key size variable supplied to docker on the command line or in the docker compose file.

 It handles the automated creation, renewal and use of SSL certificates for proxied Docker containers through the ACME protocol.

 ### Features: